Ivo-Evans/lessons/javascript-fundamentals/009-for-loops.md

 ## rotate()
-I'll write a function which rotates an array according to a numeric argument given to it.
-By this I mean that you could do this:
+I'll write a function which rotates an array according to a numeric argument, like this:

 ```javascript
 const numbers = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]